fulopattilak/python-scripts/README.md

 # Python Scripts

-A list of scripts in 'scripts.py' that I wrote for BI related work.
+A list of python scripts in 'scripts.py' that I wrote for BI related work.